Frank Worrell: Blood donation drives

 In 2009, the Sir Frank Worrell Memorial Blood Drive was begun in Trinidad and Tobago, inaugurated by the 74-year-old Nari Contractor, to whom Worrell had donated blood after his head injury in 1962.
-In remembrance of this, the Cricket Association of Bengal organises a blood donation drive on this day every year and the day is commemorated as Sir Frank Worrell Day in the state of West Bengal in India.
+In remembrance of this, the Cricket Association of Bengal organises a blood donation drive on this day every year, and the day is commemorated as Sir Frank Worrell Day in the state of West Bengal in India.

 Food outlet branding

-Tibb's Frankie, since 1969 is an Indian-centred chain of over 150 stuffed, crispened pita outlets named after him as the founder's favourite cricketer; its signature and custom wraps are "Frankies".
+Tibb's Frankie, since 1969, is an Indian-centred chain of over 150 stuffed, crispened pita outlets named after him as the founder's favourite cricketer; its signature and custom wraps are "Frankies".
 An outlet operates in the O2 Business Tower in Dubai.

-Films and Entertainment
+Films and entertainment

-He has also made a special/ Guest appearance in Bollywood film Around the World (1967 film).
+He also made a special guest appearance in the 1967 Bollywood film Around the World.
 He had a small role with actor Om Prakash and Mehmood.